visit the biggest statue of the greatest king- chinggis khan statue complex

 What to see?

 Chinggis Khan Statue is located in the 1.5hrs driving distance from Ulaanbaatar.
 The statue is wrapped in tons of gleaming stainless steels.
 From a distance, it looks like a twinkling and shimmering diamond rising on the horizon.
 This enormous statue is on the east side, 54km away from Ulaanbaatar.
 The statue is on the bank sides of Tull River.
-According to the legend, here was also the place he found a golden whip.
+According to the legend, here was the place he found a golden whip.

 The statue stands on the museum or the visitor center.
-As long as you enter this place, you will see a GIANT boots, a place for trying out traditional outfits and souvenirs with reasonable price.
+As long as you enter this place, you can see a GIANT boots, a place for trying out traditional outfits and souvenirs with reasonable price.
 In addition, there are exhibitions downstairs about Mongolian history inside the attached museum.

 This statue is Chinggis Khan on the horseback with his golden whip and snake sword, heading east toward his birthplace.This area is surrounded by hills, gers, and statues of his army-just like the 13th century Mongol tribes.We climbed to the horse’s head through Khan’s chest and the magnificent view has took our breath away.
 Stood on the top, you can have the best panoramic view over this area and even the scenery beyond.
 And you can see the statue in a really close distance and feel the glory and dignity from his eyes.